 - Items must be placed in certified compostable bags or paper bags.

-- Food scraps: fruits and vegetables; meat and fish products; cooled grease, fat and cooking oil; sauces and gravy; breads and grains; baked goods; pasta and rice; eggs and eggshells; nuts and shells; and coffee grounds/filters/tea bags.
+- Food scraps: fruits and vegetables; meat and fish products; small amounts of cooled grease, fat and cooking oil; sauces and gravy; breads and grains; baked goods; pasta and rice; eggs and eggshells; nuts and shells; and coffee grounds/filters/tea bags.

 - Non-recyclable paper products: paper cups, plates, tissues, napkins, sugar/flour/potato bags.

 - Recyclable ferrous and non-ferrous metallic materials such as sheet metal, siding, roofing, rebar, flashings, pipes, window frames, doors, furnaces, duct work, wire, cables, fencing, bicycle frames, auto body parts, machinery, garbage cans, metal furniture, tire rims.

 - Metal items with non-metal parts or with hazardous waste are not considered scrap metal.